August 25, 2020 4 Tips to Drive More Conversions with Your Facebook Ads’ Landing Pages

 You may have heard this saying before: Benefits sell, features don’t.
 I’ve found that this tip, above all, makes the biggest difference in seeing more conversions from my company’s Facebook ads.

-When our landing page’s headline has been, “Use ShortStack to Build Powerful Social Campaigns,” we always get poor performance compared to when we use this headline, “Engage Your Customers and Collect Leads with ShortStack.”
+When our landing page’s headline has been, “Use ShortStack to Build Powerful Social Campaigns,” it performed poorly compared to when we used this headline, “Engage Your Customers and Collect Leads with ShortStack.”

 See how the latter headline focuses on the benefits our platform provides, instead of just stating what we are.